Livio Milts

-Livio Milts (born 4 October 1997) is a Belgian professional footballer who plays as an attacking midfielder or a winger for Cypriot First Division club PAEEK.
+Livio Milts (born 4 October 1997) is a Belgian professional footballer who plays as an attacking midfielder or a winger for Sporting Hasselt.

 Career

 Early career

 Milts started his career with Genk and later joined ASV Geel, where he played from U7 to U9.
 He then went to Sint-Truidense, where he played for 9 season.
 In 2015, he moved to Club Brugge.
 He then moved to the academy of Dutch club Roda JC Kerkrade.

-Roda JC Kerkrade
+Roda JC

 He made his debut in the first team of Roda JC on 26 November 2017 in the 5–1 lost away match against Ajax, coming on as a substitute for Mario Engels in the 79th minute.
 He scored his first goal for the club on 3 December, scoring the winning 2–1 against SC Heerenveen in the 87th minute.

 During the winter break of the 2020–21 season, Milts was sent on a six-month loan to TOP Oss.
 He made his debut on 5 February in a 6–0 win over Jong AZ, also scoring his first goal for the club.